Understanding Your Personal Wind-Down Time & Why It Matters

 Take a magnesium supplement.

 A magnesium supplement like mbg's sleep support+ fits well into wind-down time, as one published study has shown when you take two capsules 30 to 60 minutes before bed, the formula can reduce stress and calm neurotransmitter hyperactivity.* "Magnesium helps to calm the central nervous system, which helps to prepare the brain to turn off and also to keep it functioning at a calmer level throughout the night," Rountree previously told mbg.*

 Take a bath or shower.

 Rountree also recommends soaking in the tub before bed.
 The warmth will help relax your muscles and slow down your heart rate, preparing you to settle in.
 If you don't have a tub, a warm shower can be just as soothing!
 And, you can even add a few drops of lavender essential oil to really take it to the next level, which brings us to our next point...

 Put your relaxing oil of choice in a diffuser, add it to your shower or bath, or dab a few drops on your wrist and neck (just be sure to dilute in a carrier oil) to help yourself unwind.
-Research has found smelling lavender oil, in particular, twice a week for just 20 minutes at a time both soothed the nervous system and improved sleep quality scores for women with insomnia.
+Research has found smelling lavender oil, in particular, twice a week for just 20 minutes at a time both soothed the nervous system and improved sleep quality scores1 for women with insomnia.

 The bottom line.